Kushal-Nagwanshi/zoro-type/README.md

-    zorotype is a software which unables the user to get their typing speed.
+    zorotype is a software which enables the user to test their typing speed.
     Named after the fictional character "Roronoa Zoro" from the anime "One Piece".
     Copyright (C) 2023  Kushal Nagwanshi